-Other testing at SRC includes the TEAS Nursing Entrance test, which is required prior to being considered for the nursing program and the NLN-ACE Mobility test, which is given prior to admission to the Associates Degree of Nursing program in the second year.
+Other testing at SRC includes the ATI® TEAS Nursing Entrance test, which is required prior to being considered for the nursing.

 CAREER SERVICES AND JOB PLACEMENT

 Spoon River College has several free career and job placement services for students.
 Career Coach is a free interactive career tool that helps match your interests, skills, and personality with a career field.
 You can take career assessments, browse careers and programs at Spoon River College, build a resume, and search for jobs.
 There is also a complete guide for Veterans.
 Additional information and guidance in using this career tool and others is available from an advisor and online at Career Coach.